This post may contain affiliate links. Please read my disclosure policy.

 If you’ve ever made raisin bread, this dough is very similar to that.
 I love to use golden raisins in my breads and rolls but it’s up to you which ones you use, and I also love to soak mine in a little bit of rum before adding them to the dough, but that’s completely optional.

 Shaping the buns is not much of a challenge, you just have to form ropes and turn the rope into an S shape.
 They look so adorable.You just have to brush them with some egg, bake them and voila.

 Did you like this recipe?
 Try these!

 Looking for more recipes?
 Follow on…

-- In a small sauce pan heat the milk, saffron and butter together until the butter melts, but do not boil the milk, it just needs to be warm.
+- In a small sauce pan heat the milk, saffron, 1/4 cup of the sugar and butter together until the butter melts, but do not boil the milk, it just needs to be warm.
 Add the yeast to the warm milk and let it sit a bit so that the yeast dissolves.
 You don't want the milk too warm because it will kill the yeast.
-Add the saffron and stir.

-- In the bowl of your mixer, mix the flour, powdered sugar and salt.
+- In the bowl of your mixer, mix the flour, salt, cardamom, remaining 1/ cup sugar and salt.

-- Add milk mixture to flour mixture and using the hook attachment mix well until dough is smooth.
+- Add milk mixture, 2 eggs and sour cream to the flour mixture and using the hook attachment mix well until dough is smooth.
 Add raisins and mix until raisins are evenly distributed in the dough.